carbon-language/carbon-lang/docs/design/generics/terminology.md

 ### Invoking interface methods

-Given a function with a generic argument whose type is known to satisfy some number of interfaces, how do you actually call methods defined in one of those interfaces in the body of the function?
+Given a function with a generic parameter whose type is known to satisfy some number of interfaces, how do you actually call methods defined in one of those interfaces in the body of the function?